omarintern/macabre-film-platform/docs/prd.md

 #### Story 2.2: Content Submission Form
 **As a** Creator, **I want** a simple form to submit a new short text work, **so that** I can add it to my portfolio.
 * **Acceptance Criteria:**
-    1. A "Submit New Work" link is visible to authenticated 'CREATOR' users.
+    1. A "Submit New Work" button is visible to authenticated 'CREATOR' users on the Spaces page.
     2. The form includes fields for a Title, the Body of the work, and Tags/Hashtags.
     3. A required field exists to classify the submission as "Synopsis", "Scene Description", or "Other".
-    4. The Body text field enforces a 1000-character maximum.
+    4. The Body text field enforces a **2000-character maximum** (updated from 1000).
+    5. The Body text field uses smaller font size (text-xs) for better content density.
-    5. The new work is saved and associated with the logged-in Creator.
+    6. The new work is saved and associated with the logged-in Creator.

 #### Story 2.3: Display Works on Creator Profile
 **As a** user, **I want** to see a list of works on a Creator's public profile page, **so that** I can review their body of work.